-Viable topics may be found in sports and entertainment (salary negotiations, stadium financing deals), history (end of the Korean War, Cuban missile crisis), business (AOL-Time Warner, RJR Nabisco merger).
+Viable topics may be found in sports and entertainment (NHL, salary negotiations, stadium financing deals), history (end of the Korean War, Cuban missile crisis), business (AOL-Time Warner, RJR Nabisco merger).
 The topic should be of interest to you and have enough information available where you can do an in-depth analysis of the negotiation.
 If you choose to do a topic that is not well documented you may be doing yourself a disservice as this will require more work on your part.
 However, if it is a topic that truly interests you, you can look into the history of the various parties involved in the negotiation, where you may find richer documentation or find alternative ways of getting undocumented information, such as interviews with insiders.
 You need more than just a few newspaper articles.
 You must be able to tie your analysis to topics that we discuss in class or those that you have seen in the readings; your analysis must reflect what you have taken away from this course.

 The best papers, those at the "A" level, will include a wide range of citations; negotiations research from beyond the course readings; and, analysis beyond a couple of sittings.
-The lower end papers, those at the "C" level and below, will merely summarize the details of a high profile negotiation.
+They will also include research on negotiations beyond the materials presented in class.
+The worst papers, those at the "C" level, will merely summarize the details of a high profile negotiation.

 All papers should include appropriate references and citations to relevant books and articles.
-You may use the citation style of your choice.